Important Theatrical Scenes

 Schindler's List

-One wrenching scene that I can not get out of my mind is a scene from Schindler's List where the NAZI guards are rounding up the children to kill them because they are not productive.
+One wrenching scene that I can not get out of my mind is a scene from Schindler's List where the NAZI guards are rounding up the children.
 Many of the children try to hide, but are found.
 One scenr shows a boy that hid in the waste and excrement under the out house.
 There is no dialog, but I found it to be one of the most heart wrenching scenes in the film.
+The film leaves it to the imagination what was done with the children.
+They were being rounded up to kill them because they were not productive.
+This is the same reason the children were selective for immediate murder when they arrived at Auschwitz and other concentration camps.

 Shane

-Shane is of course one of the great westerns.
-The most memorable scene in Shane is when after the gun fight, Shane rides away so as not to cause problems with Joey's parents.
+"Shane" is of course one of the great westerns.
+The most memorable scene in "Shane" is when after the gun fight, Shane rides away so as not to cause problems with Joey's parents.
 Joey, not understanding, runs after Shane yelling, "Shane, come back Shane."
 Joey is dressed is the typical dress of a farm boy in the late 19th century with a brimmed hat, kneepants and a bowl haircut--providing an enduring image of the American West.
-Joey wasof course beautifully played by Brandon de Wilde.
+Joey was of course beautifully played by Brandon de Wilde.
+It was his performance that tansformed "Shane" from a good to a great film classic.

 To Kill a Mockingbird

-While a brilliant movie, I'm not sure if there is a particular dcene that should be listed here.
+While a powerful movie, I'm not sure if there is a particular scene that should be listed here.
 Perhaps Jem in Atikus' car when the racist father Finch threatens him and spits on the car.
-Or perhaps Scout in Atikus's lap in the rocking chair while they wait for Jem to recover and Atikus explains that one dsay Jem will get his watch and Scout her mother's necklace.
+Or perhaps Scout in Atikus's lap in the rocking chair while they wait for Jem to recover and Atikus explains that one day Jem will get his watch and Scout her mother's necklace.

 The Yearling